garethpaul/react-booking-selector/README.md

 }
 ```

-## `<ScheduleSelector />`
+## `<BookingSelector />`

-`ScheduleSelector` is a controlled component that can be used easily with the default settings.
-Just provide a controlled value for `selection` and include an `onChange` handler and you're good to go.
+`BookingSelector` is a controlled component that can be used easily with the default settings.
+Just provide a controlled value for `selection`, `blocked` and include an `onChange` handler and you're good to go.
 Further customization can be done using the props outlined below.

 To customize the UI, you can either: